-- 3 Examine the map in Source 4 on page 47 showing the distribution of the world's biomes. - a Describe the distribution of grasslands in each continent. - b What relationship do you notice between grasslands and human environments such as cultivated land and urban areas? - c Why does this relationship occur?
+- 3 Examine the map in Source 1.2 showing the distribution of the world's biomes. - a Describe the distribution of grasslands in each continent. - b What relationship do you notice between grasslands and human environments such as cultivated land and urban areas?

-4 Examine the three images of grasslands (Source 1, Source 2 and Source 3) from different parts of the world.
+- c Why does this relationship occur? - d Examine the three images of grasslands (Source 1.7, Source 1.8 and Source 1.9) from different parts of the world.
 In which countries do you think each of these photographs was taken?
 Give some reasons for your answers.

-5 Compare the images of the grasslands with the pictures of deserts that appear in Source 3 on page 57.
+4 Compare the images of the grasslands with the pictures of deserts that appear in Source 1.19.
 What are some of the main differences between the two biomes?
 Explain why these differences occur.

-2.4 The tropical forest biome
+The tropical forest biome

 It is estimated that about half of all the plant, animal and insect species in the world live in tropical forests.
-Many of these are among the wettest places on Earth and are therefore known as rainforests.
+Many of these are amongst the wettest places on Earth and are therefore known as rainforests.
 They can be considered to make up the world's richest biome and the abundance of life can be astounding.
 In Brazil, for example, researchers found that a single pond contained more fish species than exist in all of Europe's rivers.
-In Peru, a single tree was found to contain 43 ant species; this is more than the total number in all of the British Isles.
+In Peru, a single tree was found to contain forty-three ant species; this is more than the total number in all of the British Isles.
 One hectare of South American rainforest may contain over 750 different types of trees and one-fifth of all of the world's birds live in the Amazon rainforest.
 This explosion of life is due to the ideal growing conditions that occur in the tropics.